 Almonty is a publicly traded company listed on the TSX Venture Exchange (the "TSX-V") under the symbol "AII".
-The principal business of Almonty is the advancement of the exploration, development and production activities at the Los Santos Project.
+The principal business of Almonty is the production of tungsten concentrate and the advancement of exploration and development activities at the Los Santos Project.
 The Los Santos Project is a tungsten mine located approximately 50 kilometres from Salamanca, in western Spain.
-The mine has been in production since 2008 and produces tungsten product which is currently sold under a long-term sales agreement.
-The mine was opened in June 2008 and commissioned in July 2010 by its former owner.
+The mine has been in production since 2008 and produces tungsten concentrate products which are currently sold under a long-term supply agreement.
+The mine was opened in June 2008 and commissioned in July 2010 by its former owner, Heemskirk.